LANGUAGE ARTS & COMPOSITION

 Goals.

-There are four general goals for the program:
+There are three general goals for the program:

 1. To lead students, grades fourth through sixth, into the habit of speaking and writing the English language correctly